logikum/business-objects-doc/contents/v1.2/definitions/factory-objects.md

 object using different criteria.
 Using factory objects provides a way to give this calls more descriptive names.

-The table below summarizes the models and their methods that factory ojects can call:
+The table below summarizes the models and their methods that factory objects can call:

 %indent3%|create|fetch
 -|:-:|:-:
 [EditableRootObject]      |x|x
 [EditableRootCollection]  |x|x
 [ReadOnlyRootObject]      |-|x
 [ReadOnlyRootCollection]  |-|x
 [CommandObject]           |x|-